FuelLabs/fuels-rs/docs/src/wallets/signing.md

 ## Signing a transaction

-- what it means and how it is done - every signed resource needs to have a witness index and witness
-- what we do for the user - save the signing intention, resolve all indexes and signatures
-- add comments in code
+Every signed resource in the inputs needs to have a witness index that points to a valid witness.
+Changing the witness index inside an input will change the transaction id.
+This means that we need to set all witness indexes before finally signing the tx.
+Previously, the user had to make sure that the witness indexes and the order of the witnesses are correct.
+To automate this process, the SDK will keep track of the signatures in the transaction builder and resolve the final transaction automatically.
+This is done by storing the secret keys of all signers until the final transaction is built.

-You can also sign a _transaction builder_ by using `wallet.sign_transaction`.
-Below is a full example of how to sign and recover a transaction.
+To sign a _transaction builder_ use the `wallet.sign_transaction`.
+Below is a full example of how to create a transaction and sign it.

+> Note: When you sign a transaction builder the secret key is stored inside it and will not be resolved until you call `build()`!

 ```rust,ignore
 {{#include ../../../packages/fuels-accounts/src/lib.rs:sign_tx}}